exercism/website-copy/tracks/csharp/exercises/circular-buffer/mentoring.md

 ### Common suggestions

-- try recommend using Queue, instead of Arrays
+- While queue data structure could be implemented using a different type of collection (e.g. `Array<T>`), it is much easier to do this with `Queue<T>`.

-- capacity and buffer could be made [readonly](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/readonly) - this would prevent changing them outside of the constructor
+- To achieve a better performance, the queue should be initialized in the constructor (setting the initial capacity).
+This initialization would be preferred to small, and incremental memory allocations.

 ### Talking points

-- within the constructor, the queue should be also initialized (setting the initial capacity).
-This could bring a  performance optimization on large buffers.
+- The class members (__capacity_ and __buffer_) should be made [readonly](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/readonly) - by doing this we could prevent changing their values outside of the constructor.